-The iOS 14 comes to users, it’s powerful and said to be the fastest iOS ever released by Apple, which fixes some bugs that happened before.
-However there is no update that is perfect, and no one can promise you everything could be good even after your device is garbed the new iOS 14 update.
+The iOS 15 will come to users, it’s powerful and said to be the fastest iOS ever released by Apple, which fixes some bugs that happened before.
+However there is no update that is perfect, and no one can promise you everything could be good even after your device is garbed the new iOS 15 update.

-We previously showed you the possible message problems, iPhone no service, Siri problems you may meet after iOS update, and many iPhone 12 users or other iPhone models running iOS 14 have reported Bluetooth issues, like keeps disconnecting, cutting out suddenly, etc. Here we will talk about the common iPhone/iPad Bluetooth issues you may meet after iOS update, and tell some tips to fix the iPhone/iPad Bluetooth not working issue with ease.
+We previously showed you the common iOS update issues, like iPhone stuck on Apple Logo, Siri problems you may meet after iOS update, and many iPhone 12 users or other iPhone models running iOS 15 Beta have reported Bluetooth issues, like keeps disconnecting, cutting out suddenly, etc. Here we will talk about the common iPhone Bluetooth issues you may meet after the iOS update, and tell some tips to fix the iPhone Bluetooth not working issue with ease.

-iOS 14.3 was released on Dec.
-14, 2020, and Apple said it will fix Bluetooth could be unavailable in settings and more issues.
-So if you’ve ever met a problem like that, try to update to the latest iOS 14.3 and check if the Bluetooth problem was fixed.
+The new iOS update fixes Bluetooth issues.
+So if you’ve ever met a problem like that, try to update to the latest iOS 15 and check if the Bluetooth problem was fixed.
 If some other issues still exist, please keep reading and find the solutions for you.

 Further Reading: Unable to Check for iOS Update?
 How to Fix >